-As the weather heats up, and the allure of grilling returns, it is important to consider some of the potential health risks.
+As the weather heats up and the allure of grilling returns, it is important to consider some of the potential health risks.
 One of the great joys of my life is “manning” the grill – beer in hand, wafting smoke rising through the air, a delicious anticipation building.
 It seems worth the risk of consuming carcinogens present in the smoke and char.
 I’ve taken to grilling on aluminum foil as the iron griddle deteriorates, black gunk accumulates, and it generally becomes harder to clean – but is this practice actually dangerous?

 The answer seems to be a slight yes.
-Cooking with aluminum foil has been shown to create numerous tiny cracks and flakes in the surface of the aluminum foil as demonstrated with electron microscopy.
-Moreover chemical leaching of aluminum into food occurs with greater ease when food contains acidic properties such as lemon juice or spices.
+Cooking with aluminum foil has been shown to create numerous tiny cracks and flakes in the surface of the aluminum foil, as demonstrated with electron microscopy.
+Moreover, chemical leaching of aluminum into food occurs with greater ease when food contains acidic properties such as lemon juice or spices.

-Inhalation of aluminum dust in an occupational setting (i.e. not just grilling) has been implicated in the development of respiratory problems and even pulmonary fibrosis in some studies, but not in others, according to OSHA.
+Inhalation of aluminum dust in an occupational setting (i.e., not just grilling) has been implicated in the development of respiratory problems and even pulmonary fibrosis in some studies but not in others, according to OSHA.

 Oral aluminum exposure has been associated with reproductive toxicity.

-It has not been classified a carcinogen.
+It has not been classified as a carcinogen.

-In general it seems that aluminum exposure through typical sources (foods and water supply) is not harmful enough to cause great concern or regulatory action.
+In general, it seems that aluminum exposure through typical sources (foods and water supply) is not harmful enough to cause great concern or regulatory action.

 “Dr. Charles” is a family physician who blogs at The Examining Room of Dr. Charles and The Green Examining Room.